Anashost/MY-HA-DASH/README.md

-### This layout was only tested on Android phones.
+### This layout was only tested on/created for Android phones.
 In this repo i will share with you how to create the **Persons** and **Rooms** cards for this dashboard
 ***
 ![Alt text](imgs/main1.png "Persons")